emanuelmfonseca/single-cell-sequencing-migration/README.md

 - **Data Normalization**
     - Normalize the gene expression data to account for differences in sequencing depth across cells, preparing it for downstream analysis like clustering.

+- **Feature Selection**
+    - Identify highly variable genes across cells, focusing the analysis on genes that capture the most variance in the data.
+This helps to reduce noise and enhance the identification of key biological patterns.

+- **Data Scaling**
+    - Scale the gene expression data for each gene to have a mean of 0 and a standard deviation of 1.
+This step ensures that genes with different absolute expression levels contribute equally to downstream analyses, such as clustering and dimensionality reduction.

+- **Data Annotation**
+    - This step assigns cell type annotations to the filtered dataset using a custom Python script.
+It provides essential biological context, enabling downstream analyses such as clustering and differential expression.

 - **Dimensionality Reduction (PCA)**
     - Perform Principal Component Analysis (PCA) on the filtered and normalized data to reduce dimensionality, facilitating visualization and clustering.